 Need a Quote?

-Looking to get a quote or contact us?
+Looking to get a free quotation?

 Small Events We are industry leaders in supplying draft beer systems for parties & events.
 If you're having a house party, wedding or office knees up, we can supply you with everthing you need.

 We use state of the art beer coolers, which means you will be pouring ice cold beer within 15 minutes of us installing our equipment.
 Find out more Self Service Tap Wall

 Bar Hire Designed in house are tap walls have become a huge hit at events and short to long term installs a like.
 The units are self contained and can serve up to 4 different products for up to 500 pints per hour.

 We stock reclaimed wood, white panel bars and grass or foliage look bars.
 The bars can also be branded on the front if you are looking to match theming or particular styled space.
 Find out more Drinks Taps

 For Your Office Need to lift your working team spirit?
 Why not install a drinks tap in your office or communal area for social events to serve Beer, Prosecco & Cocktails on tap. br />